 Ice cream is the dessert of choice for many Americans, averaging a whopping $20 billion in sales each year.
 Unfortunately, this decadent treat is loaded with fat.
 Although there are numerous companies aiming to produce healthy alternatives, the old standby remains the undisputed champion.

-A good ice cream has three key elements.
+Good ice cream has three key elements.
 First, the ice cream is typically made of 20% total milk solids.
 It contains an estimated 1.4% egg yolk solids and has a minimum 0.5% stabilizer.
 Secondly, it has a creamy texture thanks to a long churning time.
 Finally, it has a decent amount of air, which fluffs it up into an edible consistency.

-A good ice cream also has the tiniest of bubbles.
+Good ice cream also has the tiniest of bubbles.
 These are produced using liquid nitrogen, which creates a fun effect as the ice cream melts and refreezes.
 The best ice creams are made of ingredients that are rich in flavor, such as chocolate and vanilla.
 This is one of the reasons why it is the dessert of choice for millions of people around the globe.

 Air is pumped into ice cream near the end of the manufacturing process.
 However, it isn’t always the cheapest way to do it.
 Some manufacturers go the extra mile by incorporating an emulsifier, which keeps the fat from floating around.
 Another option is to pre-cool the hopper to lower the temperature.